Natural Honey Remedies for Acid Reflux Relief

 – Prepare a cup of water, add a teaspoon of cinnamon and a teaspoon of honey.

-Manuka honey should be preferred.
+Manuka honey should be prioritized.

 What is honey?